rafabernardo/dt-money/README.md

 ## About the Project

 The project is based on chapter 2 of the Rocketseat course, it is built from scratch using webpack and babel, with the purpose of studying how to create a React project with typescript.
-The project uses MirageJS to spoof an API and uses Context to hook the response.
+The project uses MirageJS to fake an API and uses Context to hook the response.

 ## Screenshots